 Kavin is the co-founder of international pro-science, pro-biotech movement March Against Myths, and co-author of The Fear Babe: Shattering Vani Hari’s Glass House, a book discussing popular food misconceptions and why they proliferate in the face of mountains of evidence against them.
 She has a passion for refuting myths popular in the wild internet west, with topics including genomics, health, food, and biotechnology.
 A regular contributor to Forbes, SELF Magazine, and Grounded Parents, Senapathy’s work has also appeared in Slate and other outlets.
 She is a mom of two young kids, and strives to raise safe, healthy and happy critical thinkers.

-Layla is a scientist working in the biotech sector in California, specializing in Next-Generation Sequencing product development.
-She has been working in this particular segment of the biotech sector since 2008 and has been working on developing technologies that analyze a subset of genes in the human genome since 2014.
+As of March 2018, Layla is currently back in school at Penn State, where she is studying Applied Bioinformatics.
+Prior to 2018, Layla was a staff scientist in sequencing product development.
+She had been working in this particular segment of the biotech sector since 2008 and had been working on developing technologies that analyze a subset of genes in the human genome since 2014.
 She has a PhD in human molecular genetics from the University of Toronto, and a honors bachelor degree from the University of Western Ontario in biochemistry.

 Having lived in three different continents, Layla has a multi-cultural background.
 She is a mom to a kindergartener, which is how she became interested in the topic of GMOs.
 She writes a blog (FrankenFoodFacts), which outlines her learning on the topic of transgenic crops.
 She also writes and creates graphics for Biology Fortified.